kendoctor/subjects/php_basics/what-is-php.md

 # What is PHP?

-PHP is a programming language for web.
-You can use it to develop your own website.
+PHP is a programming language mainly for web application.
+You can create your own website in PHP.

 ## Prerequisites